 As for how I’m doing, I was up most of the night replaying, in my head, the 3-hour hearing.
 My throat hurt and body ached–my first winter cold virus.
 I haven’t slept well in more than a week.
 And Tom and I have yet to sit down and figure out how to pay our bills.
 We’ve had two full-time incomes for 10 years.
 I’ve forgotten how to make due on one.
 Thrift is a skill that requires practice.
 I am out of practice.

-Anyway, I’m happily taking a manuscript workshop, and the instructor, Ariel Gore, whom I admire as much as any other contemporary novelist, has said she likes my book.
+Anyway, I’m happily taking a manuscript workshop.
 I’ll end today’s post on that note of hope.

 Thanks for reading!